Coat Color:BlackBlack And TanBlack And SilverRedBelge

 Yes, Affenpinschers are known to be smart dogs.
-They sometimes have a bad reputation as being untrainable, but that’s because many Affenpinscher puppies are a bit stubborn.
+They sometimes have a bad reputation as being untrainable, but that’s because many Affenpinscher puppies are a bit strong-willed.
 With patience and positive reinforcement, these smart, independent dogs respond well to training.

 Do Affenpinschers bark a lot?